S. P. Balasubrahmanyam: Personal life

 Balasubrahmanyam was married in 1969 to Savithri and has two children, a daughter Pallavi, and a son S. P. Charan, also a playback singer and film producer.

-Balasubrahmanyam considered S. P. Kodandapani, who gave him his first singing offer and mentored him in his early career, to be his guru.
+Having no formal training, Balasubrahmanyam considered S. P. Kodandapani, who gave him his first singing offer and mentored him in his early career, to be his guru.
 He would reminisce about him throughout his life and would often pay tributes to him.
 He named his recording theatre after him.
 He also named his film production company after him as 'Sri Kodandapani Film Circuits'.
+He also idolised Mohammed Rafi.

 Illness and death

 On 5 August 2020, Balasubrahmanyam tested positive for COVID-19 during the COVID-19 pandemic in India and was admitted to MGM Healthcare in Chennai.
 Subsequently, his health deteriorated and he was shifted to the intensive care unit in a critical state.
 He required a ventilator and extracorporeal membrane oxygenation (ECMO) support.
-It is stated that it was due to his age (74 years) and multiple comorbidities he had (like diabetes) that his condition worsened.
-His son Charan provided periodic updates over social media, while members of the Tamil film industry engaged in a mass prayer via Zoom on 20 August and candlelight vigils were held by fans outside the hospital.
-Similarly many actors of Telugu film industry urged people to pray for his life, many Tollywood music composers also organised virtual mass prayers.
-Members of the Kannada film industry got together for another mass prayer on 4 September 2020 in Bengaluru.
+It was reported that his age (74 years) and multiple co-morbidities, such as diabetes, that worsened his condition.
+Filmmakers and musicians from the Tamil film industry met virtually and live-streamed a mass prayer on August 20, while Telugu and Kannada film industries had the same of their own on different dates.
+Candlelight vigils were held by fans outside the hospital.
 On 7 September 2020, Balasubrahmanyam tested negative for the coronavirus, although he remained using a ventilator and ECMO.
 He started showing signs of recovery, including light speech and physical activities.
 However, the hospital released a statement on 24 September stating that he became "extremely critical" and was on "maximal life support".

 Balasubrahmanyam died on 25 September 2020 at 1:04 pm (IST) of cardio-respiratory arrest after over a month-long hospitalisation.
 He was buried at his farm house in Thamaraipaakkam, Thiruvallur district with state honours on 26 September 2020.

 Awards and nominations

 Throughout his career, Balasubrahmanyam has won awards not only for playback singing, but also for music direction, acting, dubbing and producing.
+He has won six National Film Awards for Best Male Playback Singer.
+He was also awarded the Padma Shri in 2001 and the Padma Bhushan in 2011 and Padma Vibhushan in 2021 (Posthumously).